 Major emergencies such as severe weather (tornadoes, blizzards, etc.), explosions, major fires, dangerous or hazardous goods spills, pandemics, and even acts of terrorism would be dealt with by this comprehensive agency.

 Hannas Town Council appoints an Emergency Management Committee to oversee the Agency.
 This committee is comprised of the Mayor and two appointed Council members and is responsible for setting policy and dealing with budget issues.

-The Government of Alberta through its primary agency, Alberta Emergency Management Agency, sets out the rules and guide lines for all communities and municipality’s when it comes to major emergencies or disasters in the Province.
-It aids each community in preparing its Municipal Emergency Plan, provides resources for training through grant programs and also provides and manages disaster recovery grant programs.
+The Government of Alberta through its primary agency, the Alberta Emergency Management Agency, sets out the rules and guidelines for all communities and municipalities when it comes to major emergencies or disasters in the Province.
+It aids each community in preparing its Municipal Emergency Plan, provides resources for training through grant programs, and also provides and manages disaster recovery grant programs.

 REMEMBER FOR ALL EMERGENCIES DIAL 911 and ask for the appropriate agency – POLICE, FIRE or AMBULANCE.

 It is important not to panic, speak clearly and slowly, and if possible and no danger to yourself exists, stay connected to the 911 dispatcher until they have all pertinent information.